-In this work, we accelerate the Frank-Wolfe method to make it competitive with optimal first-order proximal gradient descent methods such as FISTA.
-To this end, we propose generalized greedy steps allowing for \emph{polyatomic} updates.
+In this work, we accelerate the FW method to make it competitive with optimal first-order proximal gradient descent methods such as FISTA.
+To this end, we propose generalized greedy steps, which we refer to as \emph{polyatomic} updates.
 Unlike standard greedy steps, the latter can activate multiple variables at the same time, allowing for a more efficient exploration of the search space.
-To ensure sparse intermediate iterates and accelerate further the algorithm, we moreover consider a partially-corrective step, which re-optimizes the LASSO problem over the set of previously activated atoms at each iteration.
-To minimise the computational cost of each iteration, this re-optimization step is moreover performed with reduced, but gradually increasing, accuracy.
+To ensure sparse intermediate iterates and further accelerate the algorithm, we also consider a partially-corrective step, which re-optimizes the LASSO problem over the set of previously activated atoms at each iteration.
+To minimize the computational cost of each iteration, this re-optimization step is performed with reduced, but gradually increasing, accuracy.
 The resulting algorithm is called \emph{Polyatomic Frank-Wolfe (P-FW)}.
 We provide convergence guarantees for the latter, and compare it to state-of-the-art FW methods and FISTA in simulated compressed sensing setups.
-In all investigated setups P-FW converges the fastest, sometimes by a very significant margin (e.g. $\sim$4 times faster than FISTA, $\sim$20 times faster than FW methods).
+In all investigated setups P-FW converges the fastest, sometimes by a very significant margin (\textit{e.g.} $\sim$4 times faster than FISTA, $\sim$20 times faster than FW methods).

 The rest of this article is organized as follows.
 In Sections \ref{sec:frankwolfe} and \ref{sec:fw_for_lasso}, we review the classical Frank-Wolfe algorithm and some of its variants, first in a generic setting and then more specifically for the LASSO problem.
 In Section \ref{sec:pfw}, we derive the P-FW algorithm and establish its convergence.
-In Section \ref{sec:experiments} finally, we test the performances of P-FW on simulated data.
+In Section \ref{sec:experiments}, we test the performance of P-FW on simulated data.